Accessibility training

 An introduction to the fundamentals of accessibility can be an important first step in making sure your entire team is on board with the importance of accessibility.
 Product owners need to lead from the front to make sure it is a consideration at all phases of the project.
 Editors need to understand the fundamentals and what they can practically do to make sure the content they produce is accessible.

-Morpht offers a workshop, lead by an experienced accessibility trainer, to bring your team up to speed with accessibility training.
+Morpht offers a workshop, led by an experienced accessibility trainer, to bring your team up to speed with accessibility training.
 The workshop will be helpful for those at the start of a new project or those who need to take stock of where they are at.

 Workshop overview